Find your Lane

 Values

 Values are the things we believe in : honesty, justice, civility, humility, courage, integrity.
 Not all values are mutually compatible.
 One person may be dedicated to pacifism, while another person may believe violence sometimes has to be stopped with violence.
 It’s important to identify your values.
-These are often things that seem so obvious we assume everyone else feels the same way, because it’s the right way.
-Obviously!
+These are often things that seem so obvious to us, that we assume everyone else feels the same way, because it’s clearly the right way.
+Duh!
 We are strongest when we honor our own values while respecting other people’s differing values.
-NOTE: this does not mean you have to tolerate intolerance.
-Values will help you decide how you want to resist.
-I value honesty, inclusion and education, which led me here.
+This does not mean you have to tolerate intolerance.

 Here is a list of values to help you get started: https://brenebrown.com/resources/dare-to-lead-list-of-values/.
 (Image is from a longer list on this page.)
+Once you have a sense of your values, it may suggest an area for you to focus on.

 Scroll to Top